Silicone Solutions for Advanced PCB Systems Assembly

 |Did you know ... silicone materials

-permit lead-free solder processes that help electronics manufacturers comply
+permit lead-free solder processes that help manufacturers comply with the

 Versatile material options

-Optically clear resins for lens molding and conformal coating Coatings,
+Optically clear resins for lens molding and conformal coating, elastomers,

 Assembly sealants and adhesives